Beam

 solution

-Our final solution, the Solar Beam, is a sleek, wall-mounted smart interface that is connected to an app to control, monitor, and optimize household energy consumption.
-The Solar Beam:
+Our final solution, Beam, is a sleek, wall-mounted smart interface that is connected to an app for maximum control over solar energy consumption.

 design